oneconcern/datamon/docs/usage/datamon_purge_delete-reverse-lookup.md

 **Version: dev**

-## datamon context create
+## datamon purge delete-reverse-lookup

-Create a context
+Command to delete a reverse-lookup index from the metadata

 ### Synopsis

-Create a context for Datamon
+The index maybe quite large and only really used when we need to purge BLOBs.

+This command allows to remove the index file from the metadata.
+Only ONE instance of this command may run: dropping index concurrently is not supported.

+A deletion of the index may be forced using the "--force" flag.

+You MUST make sure that no concurrent build-reverse-lookup or delete job is still running before doing that.

 ```
-datamon context create [flags]
+datamon purge delete-reverse-lookup [flags]
 ```

 ### Options

 ```
-      --blob (*) string       The name of the bucket hosting the datamon blobs
-      --context (*) string    Set the context for datamon (default "dev")
-  -h, --help                  help for create
+  -h, --help   help for delete-reverse-lookup
-      --meta (*) string       The name of the bucket used by datamon metadata
-      --read-log (*) string   The name of the bucket hosting the read log
-      --vmeta (*) string      The name of the bucket hosting the versioned metadata
-      --wal (*) string        The name of the bucket hosting the WAL
 ```

 ### Options inherited from parent commands

 ```
       --config string             Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
-      --format string             Pretty-print datamon objects using a Go template.
-Use '{{ printf "%#v" . }}' to explore available fields
+      --context string            Set the context for datamon (default "dev")
+      --force                     Forces a locked purge job to run.
+You MUST make sure that no such concurrent job is running
+      --local-work-dir string     Indicates the local folder that datamon will use as its working area (default ".datamon-index")
       --loglevel string           The logging level.
 Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")
       --metrics                   Toggle telemetry and metrics collection
       --metrics-password string   Password to connect to the metrics collector backend.
 Overrides any password set in URL